dev-academy-programme/computer-setup/windows-10-setup.md

     - Next, add these properties to the Ubuntu section.
 (The same section you got the "guid" from in the previous step).
     ```js
     "colorScheme": "One Half Dark",
-    "startingDirectory": "//wsl$/Ubuntu-20.04/home/[your_username]"
+    "startingDirectory": "//wsl$/Ubuntu-20.04/home/[your_Linux_username]"
     ```
-    Once you have pasted it in, your Linux section should look like this (but instead of josep, it would say YOUR username):
+    Once you have pasted it in, your Linux section should look like this (but instead of maia, it would say YOUR username):

     ```js
             {